You know the phrase work smarter, not harder? This is brush smarter, not harder with the best electric toothbrush for your needs.

 - No pressure sensor

-If getting a condensed two minute current events newscast doesn’t interest you, you can use the app to visually guide you through the quadrants of your mouth or watch the real-time pressure sensor which alerts you when you press too hard.
-If you’re into feeling like you’re brushing in the future, watching your phone light up red when you brush too hard is pretty close.
-It’s not the most futuristic brush on the list, but it’s up there.
+If getting a condensed two minute current events newscast doesn’t interest you, you can use the app to visually guide you through the quadrants of your mouth or watch the real-time pressure sensor which alerts your phone when you press too hard.

 - Six brushing modes